Hashtag Web3 Logo

 Comparing models:

-Centralized Sequencer: Single entity orders transactions.
+• Centralized Sequencer: Single entity orders transactions.
 Fast but centralized.
-Arbitrum and Optimism currently.

-Threshold Encryption: Encrypt transactions until after ordering, prevent front-running.
+• Threshold Encryption: Encrypt transactions until after ordering to prevent front-running.

-MEV-Burn: Sequencer burns MEV revenue.
-Reduce MEV extraction incentives.
+• MEV-Burn: Sequencer burns MEV revenue to reduce MEV extraction incentives.

 Sequencer Risks